Fermat-ORG/fermat-framework/README.md

 Fermat is a platform for experimentation on what needs to be done to get crypto currencies mass adopted.

-Technically Fermat is an open-source P2P digital wallet platform that runs on multiple OS including Android, Linux, iOS, OSX and Windows.
+Technically Fermat is an open-source P2P system that handles a stack of multiple platforms and runs on multiple OS including Android, Linux, iOS, OSX and Windows.

 What makes Fermat different from other wallet platforms or services?

 * **Fermat is P2P.** This makes it censorship resistent and difficult to be attacked.

+* **Fermat is built with plugins.** This enables a high level or functionality to be reused and opens the door to any developer to participate.

 * **Fermat runs on end users' devices.** This enables users to hold their own money eliminating the need to trust a third party.

+* **Fermat is inclusive.** By creating their own plugins, current industry members can integrate with Fermat to offer their services and products to Fermat user base.

 * **Fermat segments the world population and offers a custom tailored solution for each segment.** Any developer can easily create niche wallets for a particular group of people.
 Brands can create their own wallets for their followers.
 All the heavy lifting is done by the Fermat platform.